uniquadev/LuauVM/README.md

 LuauVM <img src="https://raw.githubusercontent.com/Roblox/luau/master/docs/logo.svg" height="40">
 ====
 LuauVM (lowercase u, /ˈlu.aʊ/) is a fast and small [luau](https://github.com/Roblox/luau) interpreter wrote in luau.
-It aim to provide sandboxing, arbitrary code execution and "obfuscation" templates.
+It aims to provide sandboxing, arbitrary code execution and "obfuscation" templates.

 This software can be used as study material for luau - lua 5.x internals.